christianbaun/ossperf/README.md

 # s3perf

-s3perf is a lightweight command line tool for analyzing the performance and data integrity of S3-compatible storage services.
+s3perf is a lightweight command line tool for analyzing the performance and data integrity of storage services which implement the S3 API or the alternatively the Swift API.
 The tool creates a user defined number of files with random content and of a specified size inside a local directory.
 The tool creates a bucket, uploads and downloads the files and afterwards removes the bucket.
-The time, required to carry out theses S3-related tasks is measured and printed out on command line.
+The time, required to carry out theses S3/Swift-related tasks is measured and printed out on command line.

 Storage services tested with this tool are so far:
 - [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/)